MicrosoftDocs/visualstudio-docs.pl-pl/docs/ide/reference/set-current-thread-command.md

 ## <a name="arguments"></a>Argumenty
 `index`

 Wymagany.
-Wybiera wątek według indeksu.
+Wybiera wątek według jego indeksu.

 ## <a name="example"></a>Przykład